cargo-lambda/cargo-lambda/docs/guide/getting-started.md

 ```
 </template>
 <template v-slot:mac>
-You can use <a href="https://brew.sh/">Homebrew</a> to install Cargo Lambda on MacOS and Linux.
+You can use <a href="https://brew.sh/">Homebrew</a> to install Cargo Lambda on macOS and Linux.
 Run the following commands on your terminal to add our tap, and install it:

 ```sh
 brew tap cargo-lambda/cargo-lambda